qmk/qmk_firmware/keyboards/gmmk/pro/iso/readme.md

-# GMMK PRO
+# GMMK PRO (ISO)

 A tenkeyless 75% keyboard made and sold by Glorious LLC.
 Equipped with the STM32 ARM Cortex-M4 microcontroller, with support for rotary encoders and three additional layouts.
 [More info at Glorious](https://www.pcgamingrace.com/products/glorious-gmmk-pro-75-barebone-black-reservation)

 * Keyboard Maintainer: [GloriousThrall](https://github.com/GloriousThrall)
 * Hardware Supported: GMMK Pro